Connect with Ben

 - Equity Compensation at Privately-Owned Companies in 2015 and Beyond | Thursday, May 7, 2015

 - "Structuring Management Incentive Equity Arrangements in Private Equity Acquisitions," Strafford Webinars, 2018

 - "Founder Considerations for Start-ups," workshop, December 16, 2015

-- "Executive Employment Agreements and Change in Control Arrangements," Strafford webinar, October 13, 2015
+- "Executive Employment Agreements and Change in Control Arrangements," Strafford Webinars, October 13, 2015

 - "Employee Severance Agreements and Section 409A Deferred Compensation: Withstanding Heightened IRS Scrutiny," Strafford webinar, July 23, 2015